Methods for analyzing non-coding genomic intervals and their applications in cancer biology

 Conclusion

-- Regionset2vec embeddings capture expected biological annotations
+- Regionset2vec embeddings capture biological information

 - NLP approaches can be adapted for applications in genomic interval analysis